cyrilbo/RNWithAppleWatch/docs/article/article.md

 ## Introduction

-SmartWatch market has grown a lot in the past few years.
+The SmartWatch market has grown a lot in the past few years.
 If you are currently developping a smartphone application you may be tempted to add an extension to this app running on a smartwatch.

 In this tutorial, you will not learn how to build an apple watch app using React Native.
 Nevertheless, you will learn how to add a native Apple Watch extension to your existing React Native application.